 If you’re not into hiking, a paddle on a lake may be more your speed.
 There is simply nothing like paddling on the pristine waters of Pyramid Lake while taking in the fresh air and mountain views.
 Choose from kayaking, canoeing, stand-up paddleboarding, and more; rentals are available from the Pyramid Lake Resort.

 While you’re near Pyramid Lake, make sure to visit Pyramid Island.
-A short but beautiful walk around the small island is perfect for bird watching, wildlife spotting, photography, and, of course, taking in the scenery and the fresh mountain air. *Note that reservations with Parks Canada may now be required to visit Pyramid island.
+A short but beautiful walk around the small island is perfect for bird watching, wildlife spotting, photography, and, of course, taking in the scenery and the fresh mountain air. *Note that reservations with Parks Canada may now be required to visit Pyramid Island.

 Day 3 – A Food Tour in Jasper